GEECS-BELLA/GEECS-Plugins/ScanInfoToGsheet/README.md

-# ScanInoToGsheetGUI
+# ScanInfoToGsheetGUI
 This GUI gets scan information/variables of all scans of a day and export it to a google sheet in a google drive.

 For 'Scan Date Folder' section, please choose a folder of a scan date where scan data are stored.
     ex) Z:\\data\\Undulator\\Y2020\\01-Jan\\20_0123

-For 'enable auto update' section, you can check/un-check anytime to run/stop the auto update.
-It will update the Google sheet every minute as long as you already clicked 'Export' before.
+For 'enable auto update' section, you can select/unselect anytime to run/stop the auto update.
+It will update the Google sheet every 30 seconds as long as you already clicked 'Export' before.

 *If you want to add/edit a Google drive folder where Google sheets are going to be saved, open 'config_gdrive.ini' and edit it.